 Financial Management Standards Committee (FMSC)

-The FMSC is a forum that provides federal agencies with the opportunity to collaborate on FM issues, share leading practices, and weigh in on changes to the FMLoB Financial Management Standard References.
-It functions as the FM community’s platform to discuss FM needs and develop standardized solutions that promote financial integrity and operational efficiency across government.
+The FMSC functions as the financial management community’s platform to discuss financial management needs and develop standardized solutions that promote financial integrity and operational efficiency across government.

 For more information, contact us at FMSC@fiscal.treasury.gov.